yaqiongz/2018.github.io/_posts/2018-02-05-Note-Meetup-New-Haven-Data-Science-R-tutorial#2.md

 Talked with the hoster Mike and he introduced me to others.
 Very welcome environment.

+The tutorial worked on a dataset Affair form AER.

+load the data set:

+data("Affair")

+affairs <- Affairs

 ### librarys used in the tutorial:

 [AER](https://crantastic.org/packages/AER)